olgarozmetova/wecur-training-website/README.md

 # Wecur Training Website

 Website with training videos and webinars.
-This website is built with Bootstrap and SCSS.
+This website is built with Bootstrap and Sass.
 It uses [Font Awesome](https://fontawesome.com/) for icons.

 ## Features